 A growing number of applications are designed for portable devices used by clinicians.
 Stories here cover trends in how mobile technology is used in the health care setting, the benefits and pitfalls of various device types, and what the future holds for application development.

-The U.S. Food and Drug Administration has granted market approval to EarlySense of Waltham, Mass., for its chair sensor solution.
+The U.S. Food and Drug Administration has granted approval to AliveCor for its smartphone-based atrial fibrillation detection algorithm.